Romans 7 has been virtually universally misunderstood as being Paul’s current state in Christ.

 It is not our current state in Christ, as this post will show.

-But, for the dominant many, who incorrectly hold this view, it does not contain occasional failure (John Piper mistakenly believes this.) – it contains total defeat (Tom Schreiner has the correct view.), since Paul stated his desire to do good all the time and eschewed evil.
+But, for the dominant many, who incorrectly hold this view, it does not contain occasional failure (Piper)- it contains total defeat (Schreiner), since Paul stated his desire to do good all the time and eschewed evil.

 “For I do not do the good that I want to do [I want to do good.].
 Instead, I do the evil which I do not want to do.
 [I do not want to do evil.]”
 Romans 7:19

 In this view, how often did Paul fall into sin?
 Every time he wanted to do good, which was all the time.
-Yet he was a miserable wretch (Rom 7:24).
+He was a miserable wretch (Rom 7:24).
 Being a wretch is evidence of great defeat, not of occasional error.

 So ironically, placing faith in failure and sin is established and justified!

 Doesn’t sound much like victory in Jesus, does it?